Next: %code Summary, Previous: Decl Summary, Up: Declarations [Contents][Index]

 The rest of this section summarizes variables and values that

-%define
+%define accepts.

 Some variables take Boolean values.
 In this case, Bison will complain if the variable definition does not meet one of the following four conditions:

-is true
+value is true

-is omitted (or ""
+value is omitted (or "" is specified).

-This is equivalent to true
+This is equivalent to true.

-value
+value is false.

 What variables are accepted, as well as their meanings and default values, depend on the selected target language and/or the parser skeleton (see %language, see %skeleton).
 Unaccepted variables produce an error.
 Some of the accepted variables are described below.